v0idzdev/bb-bot/README.md

 Shows the blacklist for the server.<br>
 **Requires**: `Manage Messages`

+⚠️ Other users will be able to see the words on the list.
+Only use this in an admin/mod-only channel.

 > **~blacklistremove | ~blrem `word a` `word b` `word c` `...`**

 Removes one or more words from the server's blacklist.<br>
 **Requires**: `Manage Messages`

+❗ We're currently working on updating this command to use a drop-down in the same way `~blacklist` does.<br>

 > **~kick `member` `reason?`**